operator-framework/java-operator-plugins/README.md

 [of-blog]: https://coreos.com/blog/introducing-operator-framework
 [operator-link]: https://coreos.com/operators/

-# Enable kubebuilder-plugin for operator-sdk
+## Enable java-operator-plugins for operator-sdk

-To use kubebuilder-plugin for java operators we need to clone the operator-sdk repo.
+To use java-operator-plugins for java operators we need to clone the operator-sdk repo.

 ### Updates in Operator-SDK go.mod